Programmatic model writing

 for loops for time indices

-In practice this means that you no longer need to write this:
+In practice this means that this is no longer needed:

 Y_annual[0] = for lag in -3:0 Y[lag] endIn the background the package expands the for loop and adds up the elements for the different values of lag.

-In case you don't want the elements to be added up but multiply the items you can do so:
+In case the elements should not be added up but multiplied this can be done:

 R_annual[0] = for operator = :*, lag in -3:0 R[lag] endfor loops for variables / parameter specific indices